prabal5ghosh/Multimodal-Representation-of-Whole-Slide-Images-and-Reports-implementation-using-pytorch/README.md

  ### course - Medical Imaging

 Abstract.
-Digital pathology has ushered in a new era of multimodal biomedical data acquisi tion, combining high-resolution whole slide images (WSIs) and detailed pathology reports.
+Digital pathology has ushered in a new era of multimodal biomedical data acquisition, combining high-resolution whole slide images (WSIs) and detailed pathology reports.
 This paper presents a deep learning framework that fuses these two modalities to form a unified representation, thereby enhancing classification, retrieval, and interpretability in computational pathology.
 In this report, we summarize the paper’s motivation, methodology, experimental